-As we discussed at the end of chapter 1, real estate investing is not a get-rich-quick scheme.
+As we discussed, real estate investing is not a get-rich-quick scheme.
 Just as any solid home needs a strong foundation, the same is true when it comes to your real estate education—a solid foundation is key to a long-lasting business.

 This guide, while not exhaustive on every aspect of real estate investing, will help develop that foundation.
 We created it to serve as a first step in your real estate education—and as an introduction to the possibilities that come with real estate investment.

 There are many different ways to get educated in real estate investing, and you don’t need to pay hundreds or thousands of dollars to learn the business.
 Below, you’ll find a list of sources that provide real estate investing education; be sure to consider each before making a final decision on how you’re going to move forward.
 What works for one person may not work for another.

 As the old saying goes, “Those who lead, read.”
 Books are fundamental in gaining an education in real estate and may be the most widespread learning method for investors.
 Real estate books are produced each year by the thousands, and every major bookstore in the world contains an entire section on real estate investing.

 Chances are, if there is a way to make money from real estate, there has been a book written about it.
 If reading books, however, is not your thing, you are in luck.
 Today, we live in a world where nearly every new book is also available as an audiobook.
 (Try audible.com for the web’s largest selection.)

 Perhaps the most powerful way to gain a good education in any field of study is through a mentor—and the same holds true in real estate.
 While there are dozens of professional real estate mentors who charge for their service, there are also millions of mentors all over the world who will charge you as little as a cup of coffee—they are your local investors.